 Just what do we mean by “independent living?”
 Independent living is for residents who do not require assistance with daily activities or skilled nursing, but who may benefit from convenient services, easy access to activities, and increased social opportunities.
 Independent living at Clairmont Place means that residents live in their own condominiums, which they furnish and decorate and renovate and repair.

 There is a greater simplicity of life here than in a single-family house in suburbia.
 Cooking (and grocery shopping) are minimal because lunch and dinner are served in the dining room.
 Our staff driver is available for shopping trips, doctor appointments, restaurant reservations, and exciting excursions.
 Some residents choose to live in the Clairmont Place community simply for the social aspect of being with people their own age and easily engaging in activities with neighbors.
 It is easy to come downstairs and hear the youth choir perform or attend exercise class.
 It is also easy to go back to the condominium for privacy.

-If a resident needs help with daily tasks such as taking medication or dressing or bathing, the resident either hires a private caregiver (usually a certified nursing assistant) or moves to the resident-owned personal care home located next to the condominiums, Montclair.
+If a resident needs help with daily tasks such as taking medication or dressing or bathing, the resident either hires a private caregiver (usually a certified nursing assistant) or moves to the resident-owned assisted living community located next to the condominiums, Montclair.
 Montclair provides three meals a day, and a variety of activities to its residents, and is staffed 24/7 by certified nursing assistants.